A corner of a room with large green leafy plants, a woven rattan chair, and a decorative white pillow with textured pom-poms.

 • Chronic shame

-Sessions are held weekly and take place online, offering flexibility and access from the comfort of your own space.
+Sessions take place online, offering flexibility and access from the comfort of your own space.

 Book a free intro call